Terez18/Election_Analysis/README.md

 - There were 369,711 total number of votes cast in this congressional election.

-	-- To calculate the total votes "total_votes" variable was initialized and started at zero:
+	- To calculate the total votes "total_votes" variable was initialized and started at zero:
  		# Initialize a total vote counter.
 		total_votes = 0

-	-- The election_data file was opened to extract the data from it. "with open" command was used to eliminate the need to close the file and to make the code clean and concise:
+	- The election_data file was opened to extract the data from it. "with open" command was used to eliminate the need to close the file and to make the code clean and concise:
 		# Read the csv
 		with open(file_to_load) as election_data:
     			reader = csv.reader(election_data)

-	-- The header row was skipped using "next" so it was not counted in the total number of votes:
+	- The header row was skipped using "next" so it was not counted in the total number of votes:
 			# Read the header
     			header = next(reader)

-	-- A for loop was created to iterate over the csv file and count the number of votes:
+	- A for loop was created to iterate over the csv file and count the number of votes:
 			# For each row in the CSV file.
     			for row in reader:

-        -- votes counted to reach at the total number of 369,711.
+        - Votes counted to reach at the total number of 369,711.
 It is possible to use also another shorter version for this total_votes += 1.
 				# Add to the total vote count
         			total_votes = total_votes + 1